Our Blog | The Intern Group | Internship Tips & Advice

 6. Silence

 Another common email mistake is silence.
-This is one that is very easy to make, because you might not always think or remember to respond to a received message.
-However, in most cases, it’s more polite to respond, even just to confirm that you received the message.
+This one is very easy to make because you might not always think or remember to respond to a received message.
+You might go to respond but have another task suddenly thrown at you and forget about your emails.
+However, in most cases, it’s more polite to respond, even to confirm that you received the message and will provide a proper response later.
 A lack of response might be interpreted as rude or unprofessional.

-Learn more professional development tips like these common email mistakes and more by applying now for our international internship program!
+Learn more professional development tips like these common email mistakes by applying now for our international internship program!